-Multi-location businesses need multi-faceted marketing if they are to succeed.
-Your customers are literally everywhere, not only physically but digitally.
+Multi-location businesses need multi-faceted marketing if they are to succeed so it’s best that they look for help from an SEO Consultancy business to help boost their revenue and branding.
+For a local business, your customers are literally everywhere, not only physically but digitally.
 While being easy to find in search is important, so are your investments in social media, paid advertising and other online marketing channels.

 Here’s how you can get the right multi-location marketing mix.